kingadobe/Summit-2018-Lab-767/README.md

-# Summit-2018-Lab-767
+# Summit 2018 Lab 767
+# Title: Keep Everyone in the Loop with Microsoft Power BI
-Workbooks and resources
+Adobe Analytics example workbooks and resources for Power BI.